-Thanks for visiting my web site.
+Thanks for visiting my website.
 Over the years, I have worn many different hats in my various musical explorations.
 These have ranged from composer to workshop leader, drummer to flautist.
-So, I thought it would be good to join the dots a little and present everything on one web site.
+So, I thought it would be good to join the dots a little and present everything in one place.

-Favourite composers include: Gavin Bryars, Max Richter, Charles Ives, Anna Meredith, Aphex Twin, Philip Glass and Gustav Mahler.
-But my listening goes far wider, with current favourites including Kate Tempest, Bill Calahan, The Streets, Led Bib, Fontaines DC and Christine & The Queens.
+Favourite composers include Gavin Bryars, Max Richter, Charles Ives, Anna Meredith, Aphex Twin, Philip Glass and Gustav Mahler.
+But my listening goes far wider, with current favourites including Kae Tempest, Bill Calahan, The Streets, Led Bib, Fontaines DC and School Teacher.

 I perform on drums, percussion, guitar, vocals and flute.
 As drummer and percussionist, I have appeared with punk bands, pit orchestras, folk, pop, rock, world music, jazz and improv groups.
 As a solo artist, I write and record under the name ‘a Band named Brian’.